ryantd42/NY-Legislative-Git/2023/S3313B-2023/bill.md

  Co-chairman of the administrative regulations review commission .....................................................
 12,500

-  § 5.
+  § 2.
 Paragraph a of subdivision 1 of section 47-b of the private hous- ing  finance  law,  as  amended  by  chapter 479 of the laws of 2022, is amended to read as follows:
   a.
-"Community mental health and developmental  disabilities  facility" shall  mean a building, a unit within a building, a laboratory, a class- room, a housing unit, a dining hall, an activities center, a library, or any structure on  or  improvement  to  real  property  of  any  kind  or
+"Community mental health and developmental  disabilities  facility" shall  mean a building, a unit within a building, a laboratory, a class- room, a housing unit, a dining hall, an activities center, a library, or any structure on  or  improvement  to  real  property  of  any  kind  or description, including fixtures and equipment which are an integral part of such building, unit or structure or improvement, a walkway, a roadway or a parking lot and improvements and connections for water, sewer, gas,
- S. 3313  7

- description, including fixtures and equipment which are an integral part of such building, unit or structure or improvement, a walkway, a roadway or a parking lot and improvements and connections for water, sewer, gas,